 WEST worked closely with the PHR team to promote each webinar via social media.
 WEST also identifies particularly compelling aspects of the series to highlight for media in order to generate additional attention to PHR’s efforts.

-The webinar series expanded PHR’s network of partners and deepened its existing relationships, attracting high-profile speakers including Dr. Tom Frieden, former director of the U.S. Centers for Disease Control and Prevention, Dr. Soumya Swaminathan, chief scientist of the World Health Organization and Lee Gelernt, JD, leading human interest attorney and deputy director of the ACLU’s Immigrants’ Rights Project.
-To date, tens of thousands of people have signed up to watch expert conversations on the impact of the pandemic on global health care systems, asylum and detention, policing, at-risk populations, existing racial health disparities and vaccines.
+The webinar series expanded PHR’s network of partners and deepened its existing relationships, attracting high-profile speakers including Dr. Tom Frieden, former director of the U.S. Centers for Disease Control and Prevention, Dr. Soumya Swaminathan, chief scientist of the World Health Organization, and Lee Gelernt, a leading human interest attorney and deputy director of the American Civil Liberty Union’s Immigrants’ Rights Project.
+More than 20,000 people registered to watch these expert conversations on the impact of the pandemic on global health care systems, asylum and detention, policing, at-risk populations, racial health disparities and vaccine equity and availability.